 In the winter of 2018-19, she served as a reference intern for the Smithsonian Archives of American Art.
 During that time, she wrote four essays for the Archives of American Art blog and Smithsonian Voices.
 Her public writing, journalism, and cultural criticism have appeared in New York Magazine, The Believer, Artsy, Vulture, Africa is a Country, The Offing, The Harvard Review, Lux, Complex, and more.
 Her newsletter, “East Coast Lit(erary) Thot” can be read here.

-Jordan is a host for the New Books Network’s “New Books in African American Studies” podcast and the co-host of Lose Your Sister podcast alongside Liberty Martin.
+Jordan is a host for the New Books Network’s “New Books in African American Studies” podcast and the co-host of Lose Your Sister podcast alongside writer Liberty Martin.
 Further examples of her audio work can also be found in the Audible audiobook edition of Minor Notes, Volume 1, edited by Joshua Bennett and Jesse McCarthy, wherein she reads the poems of Georgia Douglas Johnson.

 If you ask her nicely, Jordan will explain to you why Aretha Franklin’s 2018 assessment, “great gowns, beautiful gowns,” is one of the most succinct cultural critiques of the 21st century.